HumanSignal/label-studio/docs/source/guide/install_enterprise_docker.md

 docker-compose up
 ```

+!!! note
-> Note: If you expose port 80, you must start Docker with `sudo`.
+    If you expose port 80, you must start Docker with `sudo`.

 ### Get the Docker image version